Alicia Marseille

 - USAID grant funded the Amazon Business Alliance (formerly the Amazon Development Entrepreneurial & Learning Alliance (ADELA) or Green Growth Peru program) to “engage investors, entrepreneurs and conservation-focused businesses to promote green growth, and decrease deforestation and natural resource degradation, while improving community livelihoods."
 ASU is a sub-recipient to Conservation International ($450,000)

-- Wells Fargo Foundation grant, (1) Sustainable Urban Ecology (SUE), (2) Remanufacturing Plastic Waste as a Circular Option for Small Business, (3) Sustainable Earth online platform ($750,000)
+- Wells Fargo Foundation grant, (1) Sustainable Urban Ecology (SUE), (2) Remanufacturing Plastic Waste as a Circular Option for Small Business, (3) Sustainable Earth online educational platform ($750,000)

-Marseille, A.; Buch, R. “From Waste Pickers to Producers: An Inclusive Circular Economy Solution through Development of Cooperatives in Waste Management”, 2020 International Labor Organization Symposium presentation.
+Marseille, A.; Buch, R. “From Waste Pickers to Producers: An Inclusive Circular Economy Solution through Development of Cooperatives in Waste Management”, 2020 International Labor Organization COOP Symposium presentation.

 Marseille, A.; Buch, R.; Aggarwal, A.; Merrigan, K,; Roseland, M. "Realizing the SDG's to Build Ethical Circular Economies", 2020 United Nationals Global Compact: Uniting Business